Abhinandan411/Remote-Developer-Geekathon/readme.md

 ## 🟢Installation

-Follow these simple steps to set up the TEDTALKS on your local machine:
+Follow these simple steps to set up the REMOTE DEVELOPER WEBSITE on your local machine:

   **1. Clone The Repository:**
 ```bash